osmlab/nycbuildings/PROPOSAL.md

 ### Community based

 The import will be conducted in two phases.
 In a first pahse, a handful of mappers will start the import and get a direct feel for the intricacies of the task.
-This group is currently made up of Liz Barry, Alex Barth, Eric Brelsford, Matt Greene and Alex Barth.
+This group is currently made up of Liz Barry (TBC), Alex Barth, Eric Brelsford (TBC), Matt Greene and Serge Wroclawski (TBC).
 Individuals who'd like to join this advance group, please open a ticket on http://github.com/osmlab/nycbuildings.

 Based on findings and progress in the first phase, tasks will be opened to broader group of people kicking off with a community session in New York City in mid October.